Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 **need to decide how to handle naming subscripts vs. indexing subscripts and superscripts**

-* maybe do naming as subscripts and indexing in bracketted subscripts
+* maybe do naming as subscripts and indexing in bracketed subscripts
 * drawback would be random vs. fixed subscripts still
-* another alternative is to have different varible names for everything so don't reuse X, and B, mu, beta, or sigma
+* another alternative is to have different variable names for everything so don't reuse X, and B, mu, beta, or sigma
 * This might be easier when I reduce the complexity of the year random effects

 $$ t_{h,r,y,d} \sim \mathcal{N}(\mu_{h,r,y,d}, \sigma) $$